rawsashimi1604/stockscrape_v2/README.md

 ## Installation
 Stockscrape requires Python 3+ to run.

-Install the required dependencies using pip.
+Install the module using pip.
 Simply input this command in your terminal.
 ```
-pip install -r requirements.txt
+pip install stockscrape
 ```

 ## Example Usage